Rot4tion/nextjs-discord-bot-template/README.md

   bother with Heroku, EC2, etc.
 - Easy to extend: Since the bot is built on Next.js, you can easily build an accompanying webapp in the same repo.
 ## Features
-* 💪 Dynamic load commands
+* ✅ Dynamic load commands
 * 🔥 Slash commands (supports auto complete!)
-* 🏴 Command Permissions
+* 👮‍♂️ Command permissions
+*
 ## Using Library and Framework
 * [Typescript](https://www.typescriptlang.org/)
 * [Tailwind CSS ](https://tailwindcss.com/)